 Reducing salt intake a little does not lower high blood pressure (5,6) and reducing salt intake a lot can raise blood pressure even higher.

-Severe salt restriction causes your adrenal glands to produce large amounts of a hormone called aldosterone and your kidneys to produce large amounts of another hormone called angiotensin that constrict blood vessels and raise blood pressure (2,8,9).
+Severe salt restriction causes your adrenal glands to produce large amounts of a hormone called aldosterone and your kidneys to produce large amounts of another hormone called angiotensin that constricts blood vessels and raises blood pressure (2,8,9).

 People on low-salt diets have a much higher death rate (10), and severe salt restriction can raise blood pressure (11) and blood cholesterol (12), and even cause heart attacks (13).

 Keep using the salt shaker.
 The salt on the outside of foods much less is required to be much more effective to the taste buds then salt mixed into foods.